yesiamrocks/scrolly.js/README.md

 </script>
 ```

-# Pricing Guide
-ScrollyJS is completely free to use.
-For any commercial projects, themes or any applications you should have to buy a commercial license.
-We offer you to a commercial license with two different packages.
-To learn more please take a look our [support](https://scrollyjs.com/support-policy.html) and [licensing](https://scrollyjs.com/licensing.html) sections.

 # Why Scrolly.js
 Scrolly JS is efficient and flexible JavaScript library for building an interactive and attractive animation with scrolling.
 Fully responsive, lightweight, powerful and flexible pure JavaScript scroll animation library.